esnanta/yii2-quiz-ispring/README.md

         <br>Ex : http://localhost/yii2-quiz-ispring/assessment/submit
 <hr>

-<h3>Contribute</h3>
+## Contribution Guidelines

-Contributions are always welcome!
-Please create a PR to add Github Profile.
+Contributions are welcome!
+Please:

+1. Fork the repository.
+2. Create a new branch for your feature or bugfix.
+3. Submit a pull request with detailed information about your changes.

 <h3>Support</h3>
 <p>If you find value in this application and believe in its benefit, every little bit helps. <br>
 Give a ⭐️ or You can even spread the word and tell your friends, colleagues, or community.</p>